mrakgr/Trading-Journal/journal_2025.md

 Andrea is a real salesman marking it down from 60k.

 Honestly, this was a waste of time.
 The webinar had a lot less info than his Youtube vids.

+2:20pm.
+I Youtubed Chris and some of the vids see him talking about Bitcoin and Tesla.
+This sends a signal that I should be watching more videos with him in it.
+I want to see what his reasoning for these trades is.
+Given how far the TSLA sales have plunged it's a miracle the shares aren't 10x lower than they are now, so why the hell is he buying it?
+I have to know.

+Also how could he possibly get an info arb edge on Bitcoin?